jmapb/parse-nyc-address/README.md

 parseNycAddress can take full postal addresses with zip codes, but *cannot* handle addresses with an addressee (eg a person's name).

 It also *cannot* handle appartment, suite, or other unit number styles.
-It will likeley return them as part of the street name.
+It will likely return them as part of the street name.

 It is *not* useful for testing if a given address is in NYC -- even if it returns a borough code.
 Eg, it might return 1 (Manhattan) for addresses in the state of Minnesota, and 4 (Queens) for addresses in the country of Jamaica.